Summary of Significant Accounting Policies (Policies)

 The following is a description of principal activities from which SIRIUS XM generates its revenue - including from subscribers, advertising, and sales of equipment.

-Subscription revenue.
-Subscription revenue consists primarily of subscription fees and other ancillary subscription based revenues.
+Subscriber revenue.
+Subscriber revenue consists primarily of subscription fees and other ancillary subscription based revenues.
 Revenue is recognized on a straight line basis when the performance obligations to provide each service for the period are satisfied, which is over time as SIRIUS XM’s subscription services are continuously transmitted and can be consumed by customers at any time.
 Consumers purchasing or leasing a vehicle with a factory-installed satellite radio typically receive between a three and twelve month subscription to SIRIUS XM’s service.
 In certain cases, the subscription fee for these consumers are prepaid by the applicable automaker.
 Prepaid subscription fees received from certain automakers or directly from consumers are recorded as deferred revenue and amortized to revenue ratably over the service period which commences upon sale and activation.
 Activation fees are recognized over one month as the activation fees are non-refundable and do not provide for a material right to the customer.
 There is no revenue recognized for unpaid trial subscriptions.
 In some cases, SIRIUS XM pays a loyalty fee to the OEM when it receives a certain amount of payments from self-pay customers acquired from that OEM.
 These fees are considered incremental costs to obtain a contract and are therefore recognized as an asset and amortized to Subscriber acquisition costs over an average subscriber life of that OEM.
 Revenue share and loyalty fees paid to the OEM offering a paid trial are accounted for as a reduction of revenue as the payment does not provide a distinct good or service.

-Advertising and sponsorship revenue.
+Advertising revenue.
 SIRIUS XM recognizes revenue from the sale of advertising as performance obligations are satisfied upon airing of the advertising; therefore, revenue is recognized at a point in time when each advertising spot is transmitted.
 Agency fees are calculated based on a stated percentage applied to gross billing revenue for SIRIUS XM’s advertising inventory and are reported as a reduction of advertising revenue.
 Additionally, SIRIUS XM pays certain third parties a percentage of advertising revenue.
 Advertising revenue is recorded gross of such revenue share payments as SIRIUS XM controls the advertising service including the ability to establish pricing and SIRIUS XM is primarily responsible for providing the service.
 Advertising revenue share payments are recorded to revenue share and royalties during the period in which the advertising is transmitted.

 Equipment revenue.
 Equipment revenue and royalties from the sale of satellite radios, components and accessories are recognized when the performance obligation is satisfied and control is transferred, which is generally upon shipment.
 Revenue is recognized net of discounts and rebates.